alphagov/publishing-api/doc/api.md

 provided value matches that of the content item in the Publishing API.
 If it does not, a 409 Conflict response will be given.

+### Warnings

+Some endpoints may return warnings along with the content items.
+For those that do, in the top level object for the content item, there will be a value named "warnings".
+This will be an object, where the names are the warnings that are applicable, and the coresponding values are a human readable description of the warning.

+#### Content Item Blocking Publish

+This warning is only applicable for content items in the draft state, and indicates that the draft cannot be published due to the presence of another content item.

+This will occur when the draft has a different content id from an existing item of content, published (or unpublished) at the same base path.
+Some document types are exempt from this restriction, and if either the draft, or the blocking content item are of a "substitutable" document type, upon the publish of the draft, the blocking item will be unpublished.

 ## `PUT /v2/content/:content_id`

 [Request/Response detail](https://pact-broker.dev.publishing.service.gov.uk/pacts/provider/Publishing%20API/consumer/GDS%20API%20Adapters/latest#a_request_from_the_Whitehall_application_to_create_a_content_item_at_/test-item_given_/test-item_has_been_reserved_by_the_Publisher_application)